 No. Per Title 75 C.S.
 3369, workers must be present for an Automated Work Zone Speed Enforcement system to be in active enforcement.

 Per Title 75 C.S.
 3369, notices of violation shall be provided to a registered owner within 90 days of the violation occurring.
-In many cases, the notice of violation will be mailed shortly after the violation has occurred.
+In most cases, the notice of violation will be mailed shortly after the violation has occurred.